An All-Night Festival of Learning?

-Not only Individuals but also groups and nations can be vulnerable to ideas that will lead them down the primrose path to deceit, theft, adultery and murder.
+Individuals, groups, and nations can be vulnerable to ideas that will lead them down the primrose path to deceit, theft, adultery and murder.
 This is best exemplified by the Nazi ideology that coveted the assets and talents of Jews, the lands and slave labour of the Slavs, Ukrainians and Russians.
 In his book Mein Kampf, Hitler claimed that the Aryan German citizens were disadvantaged by the success of German Jewish citizens living amongst them.
 In reality, Jews contributed their intellectual and financial strengths to the German state and any state they inhabited without asking for anything other than to be accepted and respected as equal citizens.
 This sad story is brilliantly portrayed in Amos Elon’s book, The Pity of it all: A Portrait of the German-Jewish Epoch 1743-1933, which shares the intimate stories of the individuals who inhabited this period.
 A powerful and tragic read!

 What about the First Five Commandments?
 How do we understand them in our day?
 Can these requests about how to relate to the Divinity speak to us today?